Homemade Pita Bread

 Pita bread

-This homemade pita bread recipe comes from my friend Molly Yeh’s Short Stack Yogurt cookbook.
-It’s been on my list to try since the book was first released two years ago, but for one reason or another, I never made it until this spring.
+This homemade pita bread recipe comes from my friend Molly Yeh.
+It’s been on my list to try for years, but for one reason or another, I never made it until this spring.
 When I finally did, what Jack and I thought would be a fun, one-time cooking project turned into a full-on pita bread obsession.
 We started putting extra yogurt on the grocery list just so we could make it!

-In my opinion, it’s the secret ingredient that makes this pita bread so exceptional.
-It’s not only thicker, softer, and puffier than any other homemade or store bought pita I’ve tried, but also it has a tangy, sourdough-like flavor.
+But in my opinion, it’s what makes this pita bread so exceptional.
+It’s not only thicker, softer, and puffier than any other homemade or store-bought pita I’ve tried, but also it has a tangy, sourdough-like flavor.
 It’s just as delicious plain as it is with a filling or a dip, and as Molly writes, it’d make a pretty great sleeping bag too.
 If your experience is anything like ours, once you start making it, you won’t be able to stop.

 Ball of dough